 First, contact your property owner or manager for an explanation.
-If you need further assistance, you may contact the contract administrator for the property you live in; and if it is not resolved the second section with the second se
+If you need further assistance, you may contact the contract administrator for the property you live in; and if it is not resolved and in the non-service to your satisfaction, you may contact HUD.
+For may contact HUD for office nearest you, which can also provide you contact information for the contract administrator, please call the Multifamily Housing Clearinghouse at 1-800-685-8470.